gnembon/scarpet/programs/survival/README.md

 ### nether_poi.sc:
 #### By Firigion
-	When holding an ender eye, all nether portal points of interest will be shown iwth a marker.
+	When holding an ender eye, all nether portal points of interest will be shown with a marker.
 	Useful when slicing portals, update supressing and debugging stuff.
 	Run /nether_poi to toggle on or off for each player.
 Refresh rate and radius are customizable.

+### nopickup.sc:
+#### By KonaeAkira
+	Prevents picking up unwanted items (configurable) like rotten flesh from the ground to save inventory space.
+	/nopickup add <item> will add <item> to the blacklist /nopickup remove <item> will remove <item> from the blacklist /nopickup list will list all blacklisted items for current player /nopickup clear will clear the blacklist, allowing the current player to pick up all items normally Blacklists are player-bound and are saved even between server restarts Requires carpet fabric-carpet-1.16.4-1.4.16+v201105 or above

 ### prospectors_pick.sc:
 #### By gnembonmc
 	There is a video on his channel about this.